Aesir-Automation/SnoogensArenaArmsWarrior/README.md

-# Snoogens Arena Arms Warrior v1.1
+# Snoogens Arena Arms Warrior v1.2

 A PVP only rotation bringing all the nifty features that you’ve already seen and building upon it!
 Special thanks to @Vid for supplying such a great foundation for Arms Warrior PVP - without it I wouldn't have learned all this.

 Unzip and place the `Snoogens Arena Arms Warrior` folder under your Aimsharp Rotations folder, e.g. `X:\AimsharpFolder\Bin\Rotations`

+I recommend using this rotation together with Aimsharp's ArenaPVP Kicks plugin.

 ***

 ## Featuring:
 Burst Mode!
-•	Revised Burst rotation!
+•	Optimized Burst rotation!
 •	Trinket on Burst!
 Automatic Defensives!
 •	Ignore Pain @ HP%